yob/yob.github.com/_posts/2009-11-12-intro-to-the-pdf-file-structure.markdown

 process.
 I've created a [simple PDF](/files/hexagon.pdf) to use as an example.

-The best way to think of the file is a set of objects (strings, hashes, symbols, integers, arrays, etc) in a single object tree that descends from a single "root" hash.
+The best way to think of the file is a set of objects (strings, hashes, symbols, integers, arrays, etc) in an object tree that descends from a single "root" hash.

 To start navigating the [example file](/files/hexagon.pdf) by eye, open it in a text editor and browse to the last line.
 Just above the end of the file token